imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-horses.md

 Dreams about horses often carry symbolic weight, offering insights into our subconscious desires and anxieties.
 While common household pets like cats and dogs frequently appear in dreams, horses, being less prevalent in our daily lives, hold unique and significant meanings.
 The interpretation of a horse dream can vary depending on the horse's color, actions, and overall state within the dream.

-This article delves into the common interpretations of dreaming about horses, focusing on white, brown or black, running, dead, and runaway horses.
+This article delves into the common interpretations of dreaming about horses, focusing on white, brown or black, running and runaway horses.
 We will also explore other common horse dream scenarios and their potential meanings.

 **General Horse Dream Symbolism:**